agossart/academic_website/content/project/test/index.md

 ---
-title: Example Project
+title: Example Project2
-summary: An example of using the in-built project page.
+summary: An example of using the in-built project page2.
 tags:
 - Deep Learning
 - code